 PROPERTIES OF PULP

 The three most important Parameters which defines the pulp are.
 1.)
 Fiber Length, 2.)
 Brightness, 3.)
 Pulping process used. e.g. Northern Soft Wood Bleached Kraft (NSWBK).
 The Northern Soft Wood tells it is long fiber pulp.
 Bleached tells, it has high brightness and Kraft tells that Kraft (Sulfate) pulping process is used to produced this pulp.
-Similarly Southern Hard Woof Unbleached Kraft, will be a short fiber wood unbleached (low brightness) pulp made by kraft process.
-Link to a few typical Market Pulp data sheets
+Similarly Southern Hard Wood Unbleached Kraft, will be a short fiber wood unbleached (low brightness) pulp made by kraft process.
+Link to a few typical Market Pulp data sheets.

 Ash Content in Pulp